5. THEORY OF LIFE

 Likewise, every theory on the origin of life will have a profound influence when it comes to interpreting the fossil record and the rest of aspects regarding paleontology, especially those concerning the evolution of man.

 The results of the statistical validation of the model on the inheritance of intelligence have been fully satisfactory.
-We must be aware that, a priori, a direct relation between the General Theory of the Conditional Evolution of Life and the hereditary nature of intelligence may not exist.
-Nevertheless, the fact that the GTCEL provides a logical basis for said nature which is, furthermore, verified should mean an important impulse towards the acceptance of the new theory.
+We must be aware that, a priori, a direct relation between the Conditional Evolution and the hereditary nature of intelligence may not exist.
+Nevertheless, the fact that the Conditional Evolution provides a logical basis for said nature which is, furthermore, verified should mean an important impulse towards the acceptance of the new theory.

-Independently of the philosophical repercussions on the origin of life and the sociological consequences on evolution, the General Theory of the Conditional Evolution of Life contains, from my point of view, really revolutionary aspects from the position of the scientific method, such as the explanation of the sexual differentiation functionality, the greater precision in the definition of the dominant and recessive genes and other implications like the possible non-existence of the missing link of the human evolution.
+Independently of the philosophical repercussions on the origin of life and the sociological consequences on evolution, the Conditional Evolution contains, from my point of view, really revolutionary aspects from the position of the scientific method, such as the explanation of the sexual differentiation functionality, the greater precision in the definition of the dominant and recessive genes and other implications like the possible non-existence of the missing link of the human evolution.
 The evolutionary leaps normally will produce new species because of combining two or three different genetic sources.